 Muhammad Asad – Asad was one of the most famous translators of the twentieth century.
 His translation is great and the commentary is extensive.
 Nearly every verse has commentary.

-This is a book meant for intense study or reference and not casual reading.
+I feel again this is a book meant for intense study or reference and not casual reading.
 I failed repeatedly to try to read this version through just like a novel.
 I’ve found his work more useful as a reference book than as devotional or casual reading.
 His commentary and translation are the most helpful and liberal of all English commentaries I’ve seen.
 However, Asad’s translation and commentary reflect his own opinions and biases, and I’ve noticed, despite Asad’s Jewish heritage, he often makes harsh remarks about Jews and Judaism beyond the implications of the Qur’an.

 Yusuf Ali – Another famous translator.
 His translation is often seen as the “default” translation in English.
 He includes frequent commentary that is sometimes incorrect and frequently self-explanatory or unnecessary.
 Ali writes the Gospel of Barnabas is factual [4:157, 3:81].
 He fails to recognize in his commentary on 33:59 that enslaved women in early Islam did not cover themselves as free women (see the works of Fatima Mernissi and Khaled Abou el Fadl).
 Ali mistakenly understands that 3:28 says believers should only be friends and associate with other believers.
 Just like Asad, I’ve found he makes negative remarks about the Jews.